 Header

 Website headers are the first main part of a website.
-They contain the title of the website, the parent organization, navigation options, search, and the TXST logo.
+They contain the title of the website, navigation options, search, and the TXST logo.
 They can optionally contain a background image as well.
+See also Hero and above the fold.

 -